Spain: Socialists take lead in election while far-right Vox surges | DW | 10.11.2019

 Initial results put the Socialists ahead in Spain's general election, but falling short of a majority for the second time this year.
 Tensions over Catalonia dominated campaigns, prompting a surge for the far-right.

-Spain's ruling Socialists party took an early lead in Sunday's general election but is likely to come up short of a majority, preliminary results showed.
+Spain's ruling Socialists came in first in Sunday's general election but have fallen short of a majority, preliminary results showed.

 Some 37 million people were eligible to cast their votes in the latest election, although official figures showed voter turnout was slightly lower than earlier this year.